AshCena/Etl-sqs-postgres/sqs_fetch/README.md

 ### Next Steps:

-        Testing and writing tests is one of the major step that needs to be done for any project.
+        Testing and writing tests is one of the major steps that needs to be done for any project.
-        Generally, I tend to follow TDD but given the time, I went for direct solution.
+        Generally, I tend to follow TDD but given the time, I went for a direct solution.

         Taking the current status as it is, I would add tests to the code.